Understanding Sleeping Pill Addiction

 Many people also take OTC medications not originally intended for sleep but that contain ingredients that cause drowsiness, such as nighttime versions of cold medications and pain relievers as well as allergy medications.
 While these medications may seem innocuous, they can be addictive, both when taken therapeutically as well as when abused to produce a high.
 Studies on the active ingredient in many of these medications—diphenhydramine hydrochloride—have found that it increases dopamine release in the brain, explaining at least a part of its addictive potential.

-Finding Treatment for Sleeping Pill Addiction
+Finding Help for Sleeping Pill Addiction

-If you are struggling with sleeping pill addiction, it is imperative to seek comprehensive treatment to break the cycle of substance abuse, restore tranquility, and prevent further psychological, cognitive, and physical damage.
-For many, residential addiction treatment programs offer the best environment to begin the recovery process.
+If you are struggling with sleeping pill addiction, it is imperative to seek professional help to break the cycle of substance abuse, restore tranquility, and prevent further psychological, cognitive, and physical damage.
+For many, residential programs offer the best environment to begin the recovery process.
 These programs provide you with the support and guidance you need to deeply examine your substance abuse and develop concrete strategies to replace destructive patterns with healthy alternatives.
 The continuous oversight afforded by these immersive environments means that your symptoms can be closely monitored and your treatment team can immediately respond to changes in your condition.
 For people struggling with benzodiazepine addiction, medically supervised detox gives you a safe environment in which to go through the withdrawal process and minimize the risk of trauma.

 One of the most important components of residential treatment programs is the opportunity to participate in an in-depth psychological assessment process.
 This includes not only formal testing and clinical interviews, but ongoing clinical observation that helps elucidate your psychological state.
 This is essential to recovery due to the fact that, as with other substance use disorders, both sleep disturbances and sleeping pill addiction often originate in emotional distress, including co-occurring mental health disorders.
 These include mood disorders such as major depression and bipolar disorder as well as anxiety disorders, not to mention a range of other psychological conditions.
 You must treat the underlying cause of insomnia and/or addiction to restore emotional and behavioral harmony and prevent relapse.